Adrian Wong (basketball): Magnolia Hotshots (2022–2023)

 Wong became a free agent after his contract expired on January 30, 2022.
 Rain or Shine decided not to renew his contract as well.
 A week later, he signed with the Magnolia Hotshots on a two-year deal.
 In a blowout win against the Phoenix Super LPG Fuel Masters, he tied his career high with 18 points, making six out of seven of his threes.

 During the 2023 PBA All-Star Weekend, Wong competed in the Team Greats vs. Team Stalwarts game, where he helped Team Greats get the victory with his 29 points, and claimed MVP honors.

 Converge FiberXers (2023–2024)

 On April 14, 2023, Wong, along with a 2022 first-round pick, was traded to the Converge FiberXers for David Murrell and Abu Tratter.
 On March 7, 2024, during the 2024 Philippine Cup, he announced that he would be taking a sabbatical from basketball.

 National team career

 Wong played for Manila East in the 2014 World Tour Manila Masters.
-The team only placed 8th in that tournament.
+The team placed 8th in that tournament.